Skip to main contentSkip to main navigationSkip to footer content

 MSN Nurse Salary Projections

-Here is how the MSN nurse salary projections differ based on your prospective specialization and nursing role, according to the most recent BLS data (May 2023):
+Here is how the MSN nurse salary projections differ based on your prospective specialization and nursing role, according to the most recent BLS data:

 MSN Nurse Specialization